LinkedIn Lead Gen Forms allows advertisers to collect leads directly on the platform with mobile-friendly technology, without needing a landing page.

 Pardot + LinkedIn

-LeadsBridge allows you to integrate your LinkedIn Lead Gen Forms with Pardot.
-So you can automatically sync all incoming leads from your LinkedIn Lead Gen Forms Campaigns to Pardot.
+Integrate your LinkedIn Lead Gen Forms with Pardot, so you can automatically sync all incoming leads from your LinkedIn Lead Gen Forms Campaigns to Pardot.

 LinkedIn + Gmail